aakalaw/aakalaw.github.io/src/data/about.md

 # Fun facts

-- My dream vacation with my family is to travel to Japan and experience the breathtaking beauty of cherry blossoms in full bloom.
-- I fancy myself a chef; my signature dish is a hard-boiled egg that's more metaphorical than edible.
+- I like to think of myself as a chef, though my specialty is a hard-boiled egg that's more metaphorical than edible!
-- If I could have any superpower, I would choose the ability to manipulate time.
-With this power, I could pause time to catch up on tasks or evade trouble, rewind to correct mistakes, fast-forward through tedious moments, and even journey to different periods in history.
+- If I could choose any superpower, it would be time manipulation.
+This would let me pause time to catch up on tasks, rewind to fix mistakes, fast-forward through dull moments, and even travel to different historical eras.

 # I dream of

-- Filled with inspiration and experiencing the joy of inspiring others.
+- Finding joy in the act of motivating and uplifting those around me.
-- Empowering a better future for all, irrespective of political or socioeconomic backgrounds.
+- Contributing to a better world for everyone, regardless of their political or socioeconomic status.
-- Showing sincere kindness and respect to each person.
+- Showing heartfelt respect and compassion to every individual I encounter.
-- Remaining inquisitive.
+- Maintaining a curious mind and a thirst for knowledge.
 - Consistently striving for improvement.
-- Always asking questions, even when the answer is clearly "Google it".
+- Relentlessly hunting for answers, even when “Google it” or “ChatGPT it” is the obvious choice.